cubing/cubingcontests.com/README.md

 ### Data structure

-The structure of the different kinds of data (e.g: competitions, rounds, events, etc.) that are stored in the database is determined by multiple files.
-There are always three parts to it: an interface that determines the structure of the data, a schema that determines how the data is stored in the database (this **MUST** match the structure of the interface), and a create DTO class.
-The latter is used to validate incoming requests from the front-end and can either implement the interface or have a different structure if needed.
+The structure of the different kinds of data (e.g. competitions, rounds, events, etc.) that is stored in the database is determined by the following objects:

+- Base interface - used as the interface for the create DTO, or can be used by other classes or interfaces.
+Example: `ICompetitionBase`.
+- Model interface - extends the base interface, if it exists, and is used to describe the structure of the data in the DB.
+Example: `ICompetition`.
+- Schema - used to store the data in the DB.
+The schema **MUST** mirror the structure of the model interface.
+Also has a document interface in the same file that simply extends the `Document` class and the model interface, and is used as the return type for documents of that model.
+- Create DTO class - implements the base interface or the regular model interface, if there is no base one.
+Used for validating POST requests that create new documents in the DB.
+Example: `CreateCompetitionDto`.
+- Update DTO class - extends the create DTO class and is used for validating PATCH requests.
+If the data is stored in the DB with a different structure from how it is passed in PATCH requests, adds additional fields.
+Example: `UpdateCompetitionDto`.